pingcap/docs-cn/dev/reference/tools/data-migration/relay-log.md

 - `subdir`:

-    - DM-worker stores the binlog synchronized from the upstream database in the same directory.
+    - DM-worker stores the binlog replicated from the upstream database in the same directory.
 Each directory is a `subdir`.

     - `subdir` is named `<Upstream database UUID>.<Local subdir serial number>`.